The Pitfalls of Leadership Development – And How You Can Avoid Them

 When developing training programs and materials specifically geared toward leadership development, here are the top four most common mistakes, along with some solutions to help you avoid these situations:

 Solution: eLearning provides a simplified way to evoke certain emotions in leadership development that will allow the training to have more of an impact on the learner.
-There are so many ways to evoke emotions, from the color of text utilized, to posing thought-provoking questions, or showing scenarios.
+There are so many ways to evoke emotions, from the color of the text utilized to posing thought-provoking questions or showing scenarios.
 Regardless of how it’s done, without eliciting certain emotions from the learner, you’re not going to get them to tap into what it really is to change their mindset and become a more effective leader.